France has become one of the most sought-after study-abroad destinations.

 The European Union offers the Erasmus+ Scholarship.
 This is meant for students who wish to study in a European country, including France.

 The scholarship covers tuition fees, travel expenses, and a monthly stipend.
-The Erasmus+ scholarship program is open to students from all over the world and is highly competitive.
+The Erasmus+ scholarship program is open to students worldwide and is highly competitive.

 How to apply?

 Students can apply for this scholarship through their home institution.
-The application process varies depending on the college.
-To get more information, students should check with their respective institutions.
+The application process varies by college.
+Students should check with their respective institutions for more information.

 5. Victor Hugo Scholarship